oresat/oresat-c3-software/docs/edl.rst

 higher number that the C3 internal count, otherwise the C3 will ignore it.
 Number rolls over at ``FF FF FF FF``.

-The sequence number will full take up the optional TFIZ (Transfer Frame Insert Zone) part of the USLP Transfer Frame.
+Though out of spec, the SDLS Header is currently implemented using the USLP insert zone.

 USLP Data Field Header
 **********************